NadavT/image_to_cad/README.md

 pip install -r requirements.txt
 ```

+### Running

 run (if an image file is not provided the `xPhys.ppm` file in the resources will be picked)

 ```sh
 python convert.py <image_file>
 ```

+press any key to continue after image loading, press escape to exit after the drawing is done.